 |Scenario||Year 20 cumulative cash flow||Year 20 net present value|

 It is a personal choice whether the differences in cash flow and NPV over 20 years are sufficient to justify the extra effort of planting and managing a high-density block.
-Budgets are very dependent upon their assumptions and some assumptions can significantly change results.
+Budgets are very dependent upon the assumptions used and some can significantly change results.
 For example, growing your own nursery trees can reduce the initial debt and favour high-density planting.
-Management and cultural practice factors are also a very important consideration.
-The higher density trees require the extra effort of annual pruning, however the trees will be smaller than the traditional density trees and be easier to harvest and spray.
-Picking labour favour smaller trees because they require less or no ladder work which makes them faster to harvest and less ladder-related injuries.
+Management and cultural practices are also very important considerations.
+The higher density trees require the extra effort of annual pruning, however, the trees will be smaller than the traditional density trees and be easier to harvest and spray.
+Picking labour favour smaller trees because they require less or no ladder work, which makes them faster to harvest and results in fewer ladder-related injuries.

-To help growers better assess their personal situation the Excel spreadsheets used to develop the high-density scenarios will be available in autumn 2018 at the NSW DPI citrus website for growers to customise pricing and management assumptions to their needs.
-Draft versions of the Excel spreadsheets are available from Steven Falivene (email@example.com) prior to autumn 2018.
+To help growers better assess their situation, the Excel spreadsheets used to develop the high-density scenarios are available on the NSW DPI citrus website for growers to customise pricing and management assumptions to their needs.
+For further information, please contact Steven Falivene at email@example.com.